fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 * plain and **model** components accept a single argument: `options`
 * **view** and **renderer** components accept two arguments: `container` and `options`

-We'll get into what these arguments are when we talk each type of component later in this tutorial.
+We'll get into what these arguments are when we talk about each type of component later in this tutorial.

 ### Using IoC